NCI-GDC/gdc-docs/docs/Data_Portal/Users_Guide/Developers_Guide.md

 ## Using Selectors and Hooks

-Although a complete guide to React hooks and selectors is out of the scope of this document, a brief overview of how to use them is provided.
-For more information on hooks and selectors please see the [React Hooks](https://react.dev/reference/react/hooks) documentation.
-As the GDC uses Redux-toolkit, we will be using the calls described in the [Redux Toolkit](https://redux-toolkit.js.org/tutorials/typescript) documentation.
+Although a complete guide to React hooks and selectors is out of the scope of this document, a brief overview of how to use them for application development is provided.
+For more information on hooks and selectors please see the
+[React Hooks](https://react.dev/reference/react/hooks) documentation.
+As the GDC uses the Redux-toolkit, calls described in the [Redux Toolkit](https://redux-toolkit.js.org/tutorials/typescript) documentation are used as examples.

 ### Selectors

-Selectors are used to access the state of the GDC Portal's main redux store.
-Using selectors is the preferred method for accessing the state of the GDC Portal.
+Selectors are used to access the state of the GDC Data  Portal's main redux store.
+Using selectors is the preferred method for accessing the state of the GDC Data Portal.
 Selectors are functions that take the state as an argument and return a value.

 ```typescript
 import {useCoreSelector, selectCurrentCohort} from '@gff/core';